HuzunluArtemis/MicroSharpGanttChart/README.md

 - Portable use
 - Password protection while opening app
 - Fully customizable
 - Multilang.
-If you want add your language, open pr.
+Turkish and English included.
+If you want add your language learn [how](https://stackoverflow.com/questions/32989100/how-to-make-multi-language-app-in-winforms) [to](https://www.codeproject.com/Tips/580043/How-to-make-a-multi-language-application-in-Csharp) and open pr
 - Fast operations

 ## Screenshots